sonalambekar/IOT_Project/README.md

 H20 Harmony
-This is a iot project used tinker cad to execute it
+This is a iot project, used tinker cad to execute it